vairav/dotfiles/docs/packages.md

 ### playground

-Tools I'm evaluating.
-Uncomment what I want to test, run install, then decide to keep or remove.
+Tools under evaluation.
+Uncomment to test, then decide to keep or remove.

 ## Linux